dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 such as Bitcoin Core already do; writing it down bit-for-bit makes every signature reproducible, and therefore auditable.

-The second part is an optional nonce tweak ("anti-exfil") for the two-device setup — a software wallet driving a hardware signer.
+The second part is an optional nonce tweak ("anti-exfil") for a two-device setup — a software wallet driving a hardware signer.
 The wallet supplies randomness that is tweaked into the signer's nonce point, and it can verify afterwards that the tweak was really applied, so even a malicious signer cannot smuggle data out through its signatures.
 The